hcs0/hannahsuarez.github.io/about.md

 On a personal note, I enjoy traveling and living outside of my home country of Australia.
 I am currently living and traveling in and around Europe.
-I am based in Paris but have previously lived in Berlin, Dublin, Vancouver, Toronto, London, and Brisbane.
+I am based in Paris and will be in Berlin from June 2019.
+I have previously lived in Berlin, Dublin, Vancouver, Toronto, London, and Brisbane.

 > Content in this site does not represent any of my professional affiliations.